boraseoksoon/Throttler/README.md

 # Throttler

-Throttler is a library to help you use throttle and debounce in one liner without having to go to reactive programming such as Combine, RxSwift.
+One Line to throttle, debounce and delay: Say Goodbye to Reactive Programming such as RxSwift and Combine.

-# How to use throttle
+# At a glance

 Just drop it.